Baltimore County Police Department

 The Baltimore County Police Department is the primary law enforcement agency for Baltimore County, Maryland.
 They have been accredited by Commission on Accreditation for Law Enforcement Agencies (C.A.L.E.A.) since 1984.

 Police chief

-The current Chief of the county police department is Interim chief, Dennis Delp.
+The current Chief of the county police department is Chief Robert McCullough.

 In March 2017, James Johnson retired.
-Terrence B. Sheridan returned to take over control of the police department until his departure in June 2019, when Melissa Hyatt assumed control of the police after being appointed by the County Executive, John A. Olszewski Jr.
+Terrence B. Sheridan returned to take over control of the police department until his departure in June 2019, when Melissa Hyatt assumed control of the police after being appointed by the County Executive, Johnny Olszewski.

+When Melissa Hyatt left the agency, Dennis Delp was named the interim Chief until Robert McCullough, who had retired from the agency at the rank of Colonel, was re-hired as Chief of Police.